- What Is the PenFed Rewards Program?

 I have been sitting on 56,626 PenFed Pathfinder Rewards points and a half-formed plan to visit Redwood National Park.
 When the trip finally came together, I figured it was the perfect time to test the PenFed Rewards redemption experience.
 What followed was more revealing than I expected.
 This is a guide to how the program works, built around what we actually discovered trying to use it.

 Spoiler Alert: I ended up redeeming the points for gift cards.
 Why?
-See below.
+You’re going to get a value of 0.85 cents/point, regardless of how you redeem.

 What Is the PenFed Rewards Program?